jaitone/CV/README.md

 # <h1 align="center"> Who I am </h1>

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what exictes you about tech.

 In 2019 I have made the decision to hang my apron and change my life by looking into learning how to code.
 At the time, I did not even know about the existence of ‘GitHub’ and five months later, here I am, a full stack junior developer (in the making).
 For years I have had a strong interest in technology, its